pzawadzk/Advanced-Lane-Lines/README.md

 ####1.
 Provide an example of a distortion-corrected image.
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image3]
+![alt text][image3a]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image.
+The code for this step by the function called `detect_line` implemented in the file `line.py`.
+This function applies two thresholds based on:
+1. The saturation channel threshold based the image transformed to HLS space (hue, lightness, and saturation);
+2  The absolute value of the Sobel x-direction gradient threshold.
+Ones in the binary image correspond to situations where either of the thresholds applies.

+The seventh cell of the ipyhton notebook demonstrates this step and here is an example of my output:

 ![alt text][image4]